aswinbalajig/Food-Ordering-Web-App/README.md

   Cart facility , User account management,
   Feedback submissiom,
-  Admin panel for management of users,menu items and it's category and Feedback sentiment analysis to know how positive are those feedbacks are
+  Admin panel for management of users,menu items and it's category and Feedback sentiment analysis to know how positive are those feedbacks are.